ibrahimansar/indexbee/README.md

-# Lucene
+# Introduction

-A Command Line Application for windows where we can use [Apache Lucene](https://lucene.apache.org/) or [Elastic Search](https://www.elastic.co/) to perform some of it's operations such as indexing text documents.
+FlexiSearch is a Command Line Application, for windows, where we can use either [Apache Lucene](https://lucene.apache.org/) or [Elastic Search](https://www.elastic.co/) to perform operations based on indexing machanism such as complex searching.

 ## Features

-#### Doing the following operations using any one of the methods.
+#### FlexiSearch has many features such as:
-- Indexing the documents inside the folder path.
+- Indexing the documents inside the folder.
-- Searching a word or a sentance from index.
+- Searching a word or a sentance based on indices.
-- Listing the indexed folder's path and
+- Listing the indexed folders.
-- Deleting the indexed folder.
+- Deleting the indexed folders.

 ## Installation

 - Download [Lucene](https://drive.google.com/file/d/1OYT2zk_PZBFCUMpTiTB8aynpxrps14Pr/view?usp=sharing).
 - Install it in your local machine.
 - Add installation path to your system variable.
+  Add export...
-- To use ElasticSearch, you need to install [Elastic Search](https://www.elastic.co/downloads/elasticsearch) and start it in your local machine.
+- To use ElasticSearch, you need to install [Elastic Search](https://www.elastic.co/downloads/elasticsearch).
+  Add export...
+- To start ElasticSearch, type elasticsearch in your CLI.
+- Ensure the port is set to 9200.
 ---
 # Usages